Stella Soleil: 1997-2001: Universal Records

-To gain inspiration for her next album, Stella took a two-year trek around the world, during which she read, wrote in journals, and practiced yoga while recording in five different countries.
+To gain inspiration for her next album, Stella took a two-year trek around the world, during which she read, wrote in journals, and practiced yoga while recording in five countries.

 "I spent two years by myself," she said. "[The label] was really supportive that I needed to go across the Atlantic to reinvent myself and to find my voice and my writing muse."

 The first single released was "Kiss Kiss", the English version of "Şımarık" originally sung by Turkish star Tarkan.
 The song's popularity spread after first being played on Y-100, a South Floridian radio station.
 "Kiss Kiss" was one of Stella's biggest hits reaching #27 on the Billboard Top 40 charts in the US.

 On May 1, 2001, Stella released her 2nd album Dirty Little Secret.
 Despite the success of 'Kiss Kiss' the album barely charted at #106 on Billboard though it did reach #2 on the Heatseekers chart.